npm/npm/doc/misc/npm-coding-style.md

 ## Indentation

 Two-spaces.
-Tabs are better, but they look like hell in web browsers (and on github), and node uses 2 spaces, so that's that.
+Tabs are better, but they look like hell in web browsers (and on GitHub), and node uses 2 spaces, so that's that.

 Configure your editor appropriately.